ufs-community/ufs-weather-model/doc/UsersGuide/source/Configurations.rst

 The UFS Weather Model (WM) can be run in any of several configurations, from a single-component atmospheric model to a fully coupled model with multiple earth system components (e.g., atmosphere, ocean, sea-ice, land, and mediator).
 This chapter documents a few of the currently supported configurations.
-For a full list of supported configurations, view the `rt.conf <https://github.com/ufs-community/ufs-weather-model/blob/develop/tests/rt.conf>`__ file.
+For a full list of supported configurations, view the `rt.conf <https://github.com/ufs-community/ufs-weather-model/blob/develop/tests/rt.conf>`__ and `rt.gnu.conf <https://github.com/ufs-community/ufs-weather-model/blob/develop/tests/rt_gnu.conf>`__ files.

 .. attention::